 ''' { 'payload' will be a list of payload dicts.
 Each execution payload is a dict with string keys that may have been produced by the code being executed.
 It is retrieved by the kernel at the end of the execution and sent back to the front end, which can take action on it as needed.
-See main text for further details. 'payload' : list(dict),
+The only requirement of each payload dict is that it have a 'source' key, which is a string classifying the payload (e.g. 'pager'). 'payload': list(dict),

 Results for the user_variables and user_expressions.

-'user_variables' : dict,
+'user_variables': dict,

-'user_expressions' : dict,
+'user_expressions': dict,

 }

 '''